Driving Rules in Dubai 2026: Before Renting or Driving a Car

 - Main city roads (urban dual carriageways): The limits usually range from 70 km/h to 90 km/h.

-- Residential areas, school zones, and construction areas: The limits are significantly reduced, usually being 40 km/h to 60 km/h, and they can even be as low as 25 km/h in parking areas and service roads.
+- Residential areas, school zones, and construction areas: The limits are significantly reduced, usually being 40 km/h to 60 km/h, and they can even be as low as 25 km/h in the areas and service roads of parking in Dubai.

 Exceeding the 20 km/h tolerance quickly raises fines, from AED 300 for up to 20 km/h over to AED 2,000, 12 black points, and 30 days vehicle confiscation for over 60 km/h.